-Before we can touch on ATO prevention efforts, we have to understand the timeline.
+Before we can touch on account takeover prevention efforts, we have to understand the timeline.

 Criminals find and exploit vulnerabilities in popular websites and forums to gain access to their user database.
 Think Yahoo, Dropbox and Dubsmash.
 These publicized breaches impacted more than a billion people and not only exposed these users’ passwords, but even more sensitive information like account questions/answers, dates of birth, gender, etc.